mendix/docs/content/developerportal/control-center/data-hub-admin.md

 * Assign and manage Data Hub [Curators](#curator)
 * Invite and manage custom [Owners](#custom-owners) (who have already been added as business or technical owners in the Data Hub Catalog)
 * Invite and manage [External Users](#external-users)

-* Control the  default Discoverability settings of your company's data sources [Settings](#datasource-settings)
+* Control the  default discoverability settings of your company's data source [Settings](#datasource-settings)

 ## 2 Curators {#curator}